Longest-running West End Shows

 Next month, The Phantom of the Opera celebrates its 30th birthday at Her Majesty’s Theatre.
 The original production opened in 1986 starring Michael Crawford as the Phantom, a mysterious masked figure.
 Shunned by society, he falls in love with Christine, a young woman acting in a theatrical opera.

-The Phantom of the Opera became the longest running show in Broadway, playing for 25 years.
+In 2013, The Phantom of the Opera became the longest running show in Broadway, playing for 25 years.
 It has been seen by 140 million people, in 35 countries and 164 cities.
 Ben Forster plays the Phantom in the current West End show.
 Don’t miss it – the scene with the boat in the cave is incredible!

 Based on the novel of the same name, Les Misérables wins gold for being the longest running musical in the world – the London production celebrated its 30th birthday in 2015.
 The musical follows the criminal Jean Valjean, who is hunted for decades by police officer Javert after he breaks his parole.